What’s Up, Hungry People!

 - Sauce Ahead: The maple yogurt sauce can be made a day in advance and stored in the fridge.
 Give it a good stir before serving.

 And there you have it, Hungry People!
 This pork chops and waffles recipe is a game-changer, shaking up the classic chicken and waffles we all know and adore.
 With the sweet and tangy maple yogurt sauce, it’s got layers of flavor that’ll make you question why you haven’t tried this before!
 You might even find yourself making this one a new staple in your kitchen rotation—after all, it’s breakfast for dinner with a twist you won’t forget.

 Pork Chops & Waffles with Maple Yogurt Sauce

 - ¼ cup plain Greek yogurt

 - ¼ cup maple syrup

-- Place the pork chops onto a baking sheet and pop into the preheated oven for 20-25 minutes, or until the internal temperature reaches 160F.
+- Place the pork chops onto a baking sheet and put them into the preheated oven for 20-25 minutes, or until the internal temperature reaches 160°F.

-- Using a measuring cup, pour the batter in 1/2 cups onto the preheated waffled iron.
+- Using a measuring cup, pour the batter in 1/2 cup increments onto the preheated waffle iron.
 Cook waffles according to the waffle iron instructions, about 3-4 minutes per side.